marcraft2/tesla-carplay/tesla-doc.md

 ## Installation guide for tesla navigator

 We are going to create a Wifi networks from a Raspberry Pi and a 4G chip.
 Tesla will connect to this WiFi networks, and Carplay will be available through a website hosted on the Raspberry Pi in the tesla browser.
+And the sound will go through bluetooth.

 Requirement